On this Page:

 McGill has extensive athletics facilities and programs, from the famous Sports Medicine Clinic and exciting intercollegiate games to campus recreation for staff.

 Special staff fitness classes are offered at very reasonable rates to all staff.
-Consult McGill’s Staff Fitness site for more information.
+Consult McGill’s Staff Fitness page on the McGill Athletics site for more information.

 For information on membership and fees, please call the Sports Centre and be sure to mention that you are a new faculty member.